 Integrated throughout the program are communication, critical thinking, interpersonal, and problem-solving skills.
 Through project-based learning, students will apply the business concepts they learn to their own real business model.
-As students learn how to be an entrepreneur, they gain skills in decision making, information analysis and presentation, and self-reliance.
+As students learn how to be an entrepreneur, they gain skills in decision making, information analysis, business presentation, and self-reliance.

 Certification offered to students completing the Small Business Entrepreneurship program include:

 Small Business Entrepreneurship students should have solid communication skills and average or better math and writing skills.
 A business professional dress code is part of the curriculum.
 As students will read 4+ New York Times bestselling business books throughout this course, reading comprehension is also important.

 College prep course.
 Meets area "G" approval for UC admission.

 This is a career awareness class which instructs students on the basics necessary for beginning their own business and/or for entry-level employment.
 Successful Small Business Entrepreneurship students often pursue careers in the following: